JasonKirn/practiceContent/JSPractice/JSPractice/TicTacToe/README.md

 Also uses jQuery for simpler logic.

-Game works through mapping areas on the TicTacToe board image to create individual areas that then hold X or O when pressed.
+Game works through mapping areas on the TicTacToe board image to create individual areas that then hold X or O image when pressed.

-Current turn is tracked with a fat arrow function and is changed after every X or O is placed.

 Gameprogress is tracked in a 2d array to watch for win condition.

+Current turn is tracked with an ES6 fat arrow function and is changed after every X or O is placed.